muratk3n/thirdwave/en/2009/09/armenians-kurds.md

 elsewhere; Kurdish nomadic movements to be allowed only under surveillance and for them generally to be encouraged to settle; and the Hamidiya to be disarmed.
-Abd al Hamid agreed to these demands but deliberately neglected to imple- ment them.
+Abd al Hamid agreed to these demands but deliberately neglected to implement them.
 Continued level of insecurity had reduced agriculture to famine levels by 1897-98 ...

 By 1897 even the urban Turkish population had begun to protest about